Parasaurolophus: Skull

 The most noticeable feature was the cranial crest that protruded from the rear of the head and was made up of the premaxilla and nasal bones.
 The crest was hollow, with distinct tubes leading from each nostril to the end of the crest before reversing direction and heading back down the crest and into the skull.
 The tubes were simplest in P. walkeri, and more complex in P. tubicen, where some tubes were blind and others met and separated.
 While P. walkeri and P. tubicen had long crests with slight curvature, P. cyrtocristatus had a short crest with a more circular profile.

 Classification

 As its name implies, Parasaurolophus was initially thought to be closely related to Saurolophus because of its superficially similar crest.
 However, it was soon reassessed as a member of the lambeosaurine subfamily of hadrosaurids—Saurolophus is a hadrosaurine.
 It is usually interpreted as a separate offshoot of the lambeosaurines, distinct from the helmet-crested Corythosaurus, Hypacrosaurus, and Lambeosaurus.
 Its closest known relative appears to be Charonosaurus, a lambeosaurine with a similar skull (but no complete crest yet) from the Amur region of northeastern China.
-The two may form the clade Parasaurolophini.
+The two may form the clade called Parasaurolophini.
 P. cyrtocristatus, with its short, rounded crest, may be the most basal of the three known Parasaurolophus species or it may represent subadult or female specimens of P. tubicen.